Phases of the penetration testing process

 Early recon, avoiding alerts

-Post-recon deep dive
+Post-recon, deep dive

 Passive network sniffers can monitor and capture data packets passing through a given network in real time.
-“Sniffers operate at the data link layer of the network.
-Any data sent across the LAN is actually sent to each and every machine connected to the LAN.
-This is called passive since sniffers placed by the attackers passively wait for the data to be sent and capture them.”
+Sniffers operate at the data link layer of the network.
+Data sent across the LAN is sent to every machine connected to the LAN.
+This is a passive technique since sniffers placed by the attackers passively wait for the data to be sent and capture them.
 Placing a packet sniffer on a network in promiscuous mode allows a malicious intruder to capture and analyze all of the network traffic such as payloads containing confidential information.

 Gaining access